stevecochrane/tailwindcss-logical/README.md

 `width` config to configure the values for `inline-size`.)
 See the [What's Included](#whats-included) section above for more details on each property.

-You can also configure the variants generated for each utility.
-Tailwind's default variants will be used by default, but if you would like to change this, you can set custom variants for `'logical'` in your Tailwind config file:
+By default, logical utilities will be generated without variants, but you can configure this by providing an array of variants for `'variants.logical'` in your Tailwind config file:

 ```js
 // tailwind.config.js